By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 A: WHEN SHOULD I APPLY FOR SSDI?

 Right away!
-SSDI cases can drag on for a long time, sometimes even years if you need to appeal.
+Social Security Disability cases can drag on for a long time, sometimes even years if you need to appeal.
 Most claimants are eligible to apply for benefits the day after they stop working.

 A: CAN I WORK PART TIME AND STILL RECEIVE BENEFITS?